 The primary purpose of this course is to assist in the development of a competent, professional classroom teacher who is aware of and can demonstrate those personal and professional competencies necessary for producing effective teaching-learning experiences.
 In this regard, the course will provide elementary and special education majors with: 1) a foundation in the aspects of an elementary school classroom; 2) field experiences and opportunities to work with children on a teacher-pupil basis; and 3) opportunities for students to apply the fundamentals learned in EDU 237/EDU 217/EDU 218 by planning, preparing, and presenting teaching-learning experiences in the area of language arts within a classroom setting.
-Prerequisites: grade of C or better in EDU 217 and EDU 237.
-A field experience (practicum) of 40 hours is required.
+Upper Division Course.
+Field Experience: 20 hours.
+Prerequisite: B or better in EDU 218.
+(UG)